-4.6 Creating a separate database to store images
+4.4 Creating a separate database to store images

-You can set up MyID to store the binary objects such as images in a separate database from the main MyID database.
-This works in a similar way to setting up a database for archived audit data.
+You can set up MyID to store the binary objects in a separate database from the main MyID database.
+This works in a similar way to setting up a database for archived audit data - you must create an archive database, which is a copy of the MyID database with no operational data, and configure the .udl file to point at the correct database.
+By default this .udl file points to the main MyID database.